HeinoPortfolio/MS_Comp_Sci/1 Intro Prog/Jupyter Notebook Assignments/ReadMe.md

 # Competencies
 - The ability to write functions to facilitate code reuse
-- The ability to to use control structures (loopin and conditional statements).
+- The ability to to use control structures (looping and conditional statements).
-- The ability to create a tuple.
+- The ability to create a tuple, lists, dictionaries, and other structures.

 # Technologies and Concepts Used